Arya-Chakraborty/MoneyFlow/README.md

 MoneyFlow is a failsafe banking application designed for minimalism.
 It contains all the major applications in a banking app i.e., account creation, withdrawl, deposit, fund transfer, transaction history etc.

 ## Tools Used
-1. HTML, CSS, Bootstrap and JavaScript for the frontend
+1. HTML, CSS, Bootstrap and Tailwind for the frontend
-2. Python and Flask for the backend
+2. Python, JS and Flask for the backend

 ## Functions
 1. Money deposit